slakkenhuis/stilish/PROPOSAL.md

     often useful to have multiple windows occupying the same space.
 The windows (or frames) can be rotated through, as in a carousel.

--   I have not yet decided whether to use X or Wayland, and which programming language to use.
-From what I can see, Wayland will have to be monolithic since I would have to change the whole compositor.
-I think I will use C for the X iteration, and Haskell or another high-level language if I will ever start a Wayland version.
+-   I have chosen to program in Haskell over C, because of the complexity and versatility of the software: it would take too long to prototype all that in C. Once the API is mature, I might start thinking about performance.

+-   There may be many different front-ends for the application.
+There can be an X version for use as an add-on to a stacking WM, a standalone X window manager version, a Wayland version (which, from what I can see, would *have* to be monolithic since it needs to be integrated with the compositor), and even a terminal version similar to `dvtm`.
+This is an attractive prospect, since it would mean consistent behaviour in all possible windowing environments.

 Behaviour